 The investigation of hate crimes and hate-motivated incidents is a priority for the San Jose Police Department.
-It is the policy of the Department to ensure every person in San Jose enjoys the right to be free of any crime committed with the intent of intimidating or interfering with the free exercise or enjoyment of any right secured to him or her by the Constitution and laws of the state or the Constitution and laws of the United States due to the person's race, color, religion, ancestry, national origin, disability, gender, or sexual orientation.
+It is the policy of the San Jose Police Department to ensure that every person in the City of San Jose enjoys the right to be free of any crime committed with the intent of intimidating or interfering with the free exercise or enjoyment of any right secured to him or her by the Constitution or laws of the state or the Constitution or laws of the United States because of the person's race, color, religion, ancestry, national origin, disability, gender, or sexual orientation.
 Hate crimes have the capacity to polarize communities and must be swiftly and effectively investigated.
 The effective prevention and prosecution of hate crimes requires the combined efforts of all Department personnel.